Juri-Jurgec-Valentincic/neuaral_network/README.md

 ```
 If no file is provided it defaults to "models/model.bin".
 # Final thoughts
-I built this project in 2020 and since then I have learned many new thing.
+I built this project in 2020 before I learned about build systems, version management, design patterns, modern C++ and much more.
 I realize this code is not the best and many improvements could be made.